juliepierides/Pigmentur/README.md

 When all of the stones are filled within the level, color will return completely to that level.

-## Mechanics
+## Mechanics and Controls
 Players have access to some basic abilities:
-- Left and Right Movement
+- Left and Right Movement (left and right arrow keys)
-- Jump
+- Jump (Space)
 - Wall Slide
-- The player can absorb colors from their environment that allow them to use different abilities and will come with a visual component.
+- The player can absorb colors (S key) from surrounding color rifts that allow them to use different abilities and will come with a visual component.
-	- Blue - Double Jump -> There will be a blue puff of air under the fox’s feet and the antlers will be flowing in the wind from blue tendrils of air.
+	- Blue - Double Jump (Space twice)-> There will be a blue puff of air under the fox’s feet and the antlers will be flowing in the wind from blue tendrils of air.

-	- Yellow - Dash -> The fox will turn into a beam of light and the antlers will be made of energy.
+	- Yellow - Dash (Space) -> The fox will turn into a beam of light and the antlers will be made of energy.

-	- Red - Glide -> The fox will be held up by birds and birds will perch in the antlers.
+	- Red - Glide (Hold Space while falling) -> The fox will be held up by birds and birds will perch in the antlers.

-	- Green - Wall Stick and Wall Jump -> The fox will be held onto the wall and launched by vines and the antlers will be vines.
+	- Green - Wall Stick and Wall Jump (Space while on a wall)-> The fox will be held onto the wall and launched by vines and the antlers will be vines.

-- The player starts out with no color, can absorb a color into their body, and can also store an extra color as a spirit that follows them.
-The spirits is unlocked later in the game and not available for the player in the first three levels.
+- The player starts out with no color, can absorb a color into their body, and can also store an extra color as a spirit (a butterfly) that follows them.
+The spirit is unlocked later in the game and not available for the player in the first three levels.
-- The player can swap their body’s color with their stored color in order to quickly use a different ability.
+- The player can swap their body’s color with their stored color (E key) in order to quickly use a different ability.
 - The player will not have a set number of lives and will return to the last stone they they injected if they fail to complete a level (e.g. fall down a bottomless pit).
 If there is not a stone that the player has injected, they will begin at the start of the level.

 ## Progression